MONITOR CASH FLOW

 Whether you are increasing or reducing your prices, the key is to determine the price point that accurately reflects the value of what you sell to increase your cash flow without reducing sales.

 Depending on your specific business crisis, you may want to consider short term financing options.
-With the current COVID-19 crisis, we are all aware that eventually the tides will shift and the crisis will end.
-It’s not a matter of if but when businesses and the global economy will bounce back.
 Alternative financing options provide a temporary option to weather the storm.
-Small business loans and lines of credit can help your business with any number of short term cash flow concerns, to include meeting payroll, paying utility bills, and paying rent, etc.
+Small business loans and lines of credit can help your business with any number of short-term cash flow concerns, to include meeting payroll, paying utility bills, and paying rent, etc.

 Thanks to the wide reach of the internet and advances in telework capabilities, companies are not only able to continue their daily operations despite recent social distancing guidelines and self-quarantines, but they are also able to remotely set up a company in the UAE.
 At Creation, we help businesses remotely set up their company and branch offices in the both UAE mainland and free zones.
 With just a few simple steps, the experts at Creation can have your company and bank account up and running in as little as 24 hours.

-Whether you need help setting up your company while seeking to manage your cash flow and increase revenue options during the recent changes of the COVID-19 or you will need advice and assistance our team of professional business consultants are equipped with the knowledge, expertise, and experience to help your business by designing a cash flow plan, provide assistance in cash flow enhancement techniques.
+Whether you need help setting up your company while seeking to manage your cash flow and increase revenue options or you need advice and assistance, our team of professional corporate structuring ectxperts are equipped with the knowledge, expertise, and experience to help your business by designing a cash flow plan, provide assistance in cash flow enhancement techniques.
 We are able to assist with company restructure to minimise and save costs.
-We are able to assist with your business expansion plans and can set up your company in the UAE remotely with a corporate bank account.
+Also, we can assist with your business expansion plans and can set up your company in the UAE remotely with a corporate bank account.
 Creation’s company setup and corporate nominee sponsorship are designed to minimise any risk associated with expanding or setting up your business to the UAE by making sure you maintain control of your company.